exasol/sqlalchemy-exasol/doc/user_guide/pooling/pooling.rst

 Errors
 ------

-Invalid credentials will raise an error in SQLAlchemy as shown below, chained with ``__cause__``.
+Invalid credentials raise an error in SQLAlchemy, chained with ``__cause__``.
 The password is not revealed.
+With PyExasol 2.4.1 and newer, the initial exception is a ``sqlalchemy.exc.DatabaseError``.
+Older supported PyExasol versions expose the same failure as a generic ``sqlalchemy.exc.DBAPIError``.

 .. code-block:: shell

-    Initial exception: <class 'sqlalchemy.exc.DBAPIError'>:
+    Initial exception: <class 'sqlalchemy.exc.DatabaseError'>:
       (exasol.driver.websocket._errors.Error)
       (Background on this error at: https://sqlalche.me/e/20/dbapi)
     __cause__: <class 'exasol.driver.websocket._errors.Error'>: